 And with that I decided at once to trial four different stereo mic techniques over a few different scenarios.
 These are techniques that any good engineer should be aware of, but perhaps not all have actually directly compared.
 Well, in the name of science I hereby rise to the challenge.

 So the four techniques on the menu today are the following:

 - #4: Mid/Side

-I won’t go into detail about the configuration of these techniques here (see header image above for an illustration), largely because it’s late and I can’t be bothered, but if you’d like to know more about their implementation, please follow this link.
+I won’t go into detail about the configuration of these techniques here, largely because it’s late and I can’t be bothered, but if you’d like to know more about their implementation, please observe the image at the top of this post, and then follow this link.